McClimonde History, Family Crest & Coats of Arms

 Early Origins of the McClimonde family

 The surname McClimonde was first found in Brecknock, in the Welsh princedom of Powys, located in the border country between Wales and England.
 A bearer of Clement is said to have arrived in the Norman Conquest of England with Bernard Newmarche.
 Together they later fought in Brecon where they conquered the Lordship of Caron; after this battle Clement was given land at Llangorse Lake and at Cathedine.

 There is a record of a grant of these lands to Geoffrey Clement made at Westminster by Edward 1 on the 10th February 1290.
-There has also long been a family of this name in Oxfordshire, where record of the Templars show William and Richard Clement in 1153, and Robertus Clemens in 1155.
+There has also long been a family of this name in Oxfordshire, where record of the Knights Templar show William and Richard Clement in 1153, and Robertus Clemens in 1155.

 Early History of the McClimonde family

 This web page shows only a small excerpt of our McClimonde research.
 Another 166 words (12 lines of text) covering the years 1162, 1210, 1233, 1273, 1379, 1489, 1685, 1742, 1258, 1594, 1660, 1660, 1508, 1570, 1508, 1572, 1626, 1797 and are included under the topic Early McClimonde History in all our PDF Extended History products and printed products wherever possible.

 McClimonde Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name McClimonde has undergone many spelling variations, including Clements, Clement, Clemens, Climer and others.

 Early Notables of the McClimonde family (pre 1700)

 Outstanding amongst the family at this time was Clement of Dunblane (d.
-1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and...
-Another 31 words (2 lines of text) are included under the topic Early McClimonde Notables in all our PDF Extended History products and printed products wherever possible.
+1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and Gregory Clement (1594-1660), an English Member of Parliament (MP) and one of the regicides of King Charles I, he was hanged, drawn and quartered at Charing Cross on 17 October 1660.

+Another 74 words (5 lines of text) are included under the topic Early McClimonde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McClimonde family to Ireland

 Some of the McClimonde family moved to Ireland, but this topic is not covered in this excerpt.

 Another 123 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.